marcusschiesser/llamaindex-workflow-starter/README.md

 The LlamaIndex workflow is defined in [`app/api/chat/app/workflow.ts`](app/api/chat/app/workflow.ts).

-This creates a simple agent with a document query tool.
+This creates a agentic RAG workflow with a document query tool.
 Customize this file to:

 - Add more tools
 - Implement custom workflow logic